 5. Try pelvic floor exercises

 Your pelvic floor is a group of muscles that form a ‘sling’ underneath your pelvis and control your bladder and bowels.
-They’re also involved in sexual pleasure and offer support to your entire pelvis.
-After age 40, we start losing muscle bulk throughout our body, including from the pelvic floor.
+They’re also involved in sexual pleasure.
+After around the age of 40, we start losing muscle bulk throughout our body, including from the pelvic floor.

-The adage ‘use it or lose it’ has some truth here.
-Improving the strength and function of these muscles can reduce urinary symptoms, improve circulation to the genital region, reduce irritation, and help or prevent symptoms of pelvic organ prolapse.
+The phrase ‘use it or lose it’ has some truth here.
+Improving the strength and function of these muscles can reduce urinary symptoms, improve circulation to the genital region, reduce irritation, and prevent symptoms of pelvic organ prolapse.

 To strengthen your pelvic floor, check out the video below to see examples of exercises you can try.
-It’s never too late to get started – and contrary to popular belief, these exercises are useful for women of all ages – not just women of childbearing age.
+It’s never too late to get started and these exercises are useful for women of all ages.

 Need more support?

-If you’re struggling with any of these symptoms and would like more guidance, it’s worth making an appointment with your GP (and requesting a female doctor if this makes you feel more comfortable).
+If you’re struggling with any of these symptoms and would like more guidance, it’s worth making an appointment with your GP (you can request a female doctor if this makes you feel more comfortable).

 Have you experienced any pelvic symptoms during or after menopause?
-Do you have any additional tips or advice you’d like to share?
+Do you have any additional tips you’d like to share?
 We’d be interested to hear from you in the comments below.